bradh352/ansible-role-base-linux/README.md

   to bypass this behavior.
 - `cpu_governor` - The CPU governor to use.
 Only relevant for physical hosts.
   Defaults to `performance` if not provided.
+- `lsi_reset_workaround` - If an LSI controller is found with SATA SSDs attached set the queue depth to `1` (effectively disabling NCQ) to workaround a known disk reset issue.
+Default `true`.
+Even when true, only sets the queue depth when the specified combination is found.
 - `disable_hwe` - By default for ubuntu LTS systems, will install the Hardware Enablement kernel.
 Set this to `true` to use the kernel that shipped with the release.